Purchases made through links earn us a small commission, at no extra cost to you.

 From the creek, continue along the forested shoreline to the left hand side of the lake.
 Once you come around the bend there’s a stunning view of the mountains and their avalanche chutes.

 This sheltered part of the lake is a great place to float around for a while because you get to see Mount Fay and Fay Glacier, which you can’t see from the Moraine Lake viewpoint on Rockpile Trail.
 You can also get pretty close to the base of some of Moraine Lake’s most beautiful peaks.

 It can be really hard to tear yourself away from this view, but when you’re ready to leave simply paddle back down Moraine Lake towards the Rockpile at the end of the lake.

 Review of Moraine Lake Kayaking

-Kayaking Moraine Lake is one of the most special experiences in the Canadian Rockies, especially if you’re lucky enough to be the only paddler out on the water.
+Kayaking Moraine Lake is not only one of the top summer activities in Banff, it’s one of the most special experiences in the Canadian Rockies, especially if you’re lucky enough to be the only paddler out on the water.